Jan Onderco

 apart.
 The plates dimensions are

-, having said that they could be larger to ensure uniform field E.
+, having said that they could be larger to ensure uniform field E. The isolated system floats in an intergalactic space.

 Figure 1: Electric plates with 500V electric potential form a uniform pure electric field E in the plates rest reference frame system K.